-- Define Search Radius as a percentage of the map width

-- Define Ellipsoid for distance calculations

-- Define Rubberband Color for Measure Tools

-- Define Mouse wheel action (Zoom, Zoom and recenter, Zoom to mouse cursor, Nothing)

-- Define Zoom factor for wheel mouse
+- The Mode setting determines which layers will be shown by the Identify tool.
+By switching to Top down instead of Current layer then attributes for all identifiable layers (See the Project properties section under: 4.5 to set which layers are identifiable) will be show with the Identify tool. - Define Search Radius as a percentage of the map width - Define Ellipsoid for distance calculations - Define Rubberband Color for Measure Tools - Define preferred measurement units (meter or feet) - Define Mouse wheel action (Zoom, Zoom and recenter, Zoom to mouse cursor, Nothing) - Define Zoom factor for wheel mouse